Ion Heat and Parallel Momentum Transport by Stochastic Magnetic Fields and Turbulence: Introduction and Basic Physics

-Previous work by Chen et al.\cite{Chen_2020} presented a theory of zonal flow evolution in a stochastic magnetic field.
-Necessarily, this requires consideration of the interaction of stochastic fields with turbulence, which defines an new and interesting class of problems.
-Chen et al.\cite{Chen_2020} calculated the critical rate of stochastic field induced scattering $k_\perp v_A D_M$ required to dephase the turbulent poloidal Reynolds stress $\langle \widetilde{u}_r \widetilde{u}_\theta \rangle$, where $k_\perp$ is wavenumber perpendicular to the mean field, $v_A$ is the Alfv\'enic speed, $D_M = \sum\limits_k |\widetilde{b}_k|^2 \pi \delta(k_\parallel) $ is the magnetic line diffusivity \cite{Rosenbluth_1966}, and $\widetilde{u}_r$, $\widetilde{u}_\theta$ are the perturbed radial and poloidal $E\times B$ flow velocity, respectively.
-In this paper, we define $\widetilde{b}$ a root-mean-square (rms) of normalized fluctuating fields, i.e. $\widetilde{b} \equiv \sqrt{ \langle \widetilde{B} ^2 \rangle /B_0^2 }$, where $B_0$ is the mean toroidal magnetic field.
-Note that since the Reynolds stress and force are related to the vorticity flux by the Taylor identity\cite{taylor1915}, and that the vorticity flux enters $\nabla \cdot J =0$.
+The bulk of the previous works focus on \textit{electron thermal transport} in a stochastic magnetic field \cite{joseph2008calculation, schmitz2009resonant, ida2015flow,Ohtani_2021}---this is on account of the tiny electron inertia, which is thought to allow long-distance electron streaming along wandering field lines.
+Then, the more recent awareness of the need to achieve both good confinement and good power handling (and boundary control) has driven a resurgence of interest in the stochastic-field-induced transport problem.
+Topics of interest include, but are not limited to: \begin{itemize} \item L-H transition dynamics in a stochastic magnetic field, as produced by (RMPs) \cite{evans2003}.
+It is now well known that the application of RMPs raises the transition threshold\cite{Leonard_1991,Gohil_2011,Kaye_2011,Ryter_2013,Mordijck_2015,Scannell_2015, Schmitz_2019,Kriete2020} while it `stochasticizes' the edge layer. \item Intrinsic rotation in a stochastic magnetic field, as for the H-mode pedestal torque with RMPs \cite{Rice_1999,Rice_2004,Diamond_2013,Wang2013,diamond2013overview}. \item Internal transport barrier transitions triggered by magnetic islands\cite{CHIRIKOV1979263,Ida2001,Wolf_2002, Joffrin_2003,Ida_2010,Ida_2018}. \end{itemize} Note that most or all of these phenomena are rooted in \textit{ion} transport and flow physics---topics rarely associated with the interaction between stochastic magnetic fields and turbulence.
+This stochastic-field-induced effect was first analytically investigated by Chen et al. \cite{Chen_2020} which presented a theory of poloidal momentum transport induced by stochastic magnetic fields---the critical rate of stochastic-field-induced scattering $k_\perp v_A D_M$ required to dephase the turbulent poloidal Reynolds stress $\langle \widetilde{u}_r \widetilde{u}_\theta \rangle$ was calculated; here $k_\perp$ is wavenumber perpendicular to the mean field, $v_A$ is the Alfv\'enic speed, $D_M = \sum\limits_k |\widetilde{b}_k|^2 \pi \delta(k_\parallel) $ is the magnetic line diffusivity \cite{Rosenbluth_1966}, and $\widetilde{u}_r$, $\widetilde{u}_\theta$ are the perturbed radial and poloidal $E\times B$ flow velocity, respectively.
+In this paper, we define $\widetilde{b}$ to be a root-mean-square (rms) of normalized fluctuating fields, i.e. $\widetilde{b} \equiv \sqrt{ \langle \widetilde{B} ^2 \rangle /B_0^2 }$, where $B_0$ is the mean toroidal magnetic field and the bracket average is an ensemble average over symmetry directions, i.e. $\langle \rangle \equiv \frac{1}{2\pi r} \int r d\theta \frac{1}{L_\parallel} \int dL_\parallel$.
+Note that the Reynolds stress and force are related to the vorticity flux by the Taylor identity\cite{taylor1915}, and that the vorticity flux enters $\nabla \cdot J =0$.
 The Alfv\'en speed $v_A$ then emerges as the speed characteristic of the decorrelation process here.
 The competition of stochastic field scattering and ambient turbulent decorrelation determines the field fluctuation intensity $\widetilde{b}^2$ which can suppress the transition, or equivalently, the increment in power needed to transition in the presence of $\widetilde{b}^2$.
-Here, the bracket average is an ensemble average over symmetry directions, i.e. $\langle \rangle \equiv \frac{1}{2\pi r} \int r d\theta \frac{1}{L_\parallel} \int dL_\parallel$.
+However, a moment's consideration of the ion radial force balance equation